Summer 2017 wraps up another successful session and we had an amazing time!

 - 55 CIP team members supported the students during the two-week programs

 - 75% of parents rated this year's programs with a 4 or 5 star (out of 5 stars)

-During Summer@CIP, students spent 2 weeks on a college campus focusing on experiencing independent living, engaging in fun recreational activities, making friends, and developing social and executive functioning skills.
+During [email protected], high school students with autism and learning differences spent two weeks on a college campus focusing on experiencing independent living, engaging in fun recreational activities, making friends, and developing social and executive functioning skills.

-Students worked with curriculum focusing on money management, SMART goals, activities of daily living, volunteering, and grocery shopping and cooking -- skills that will assist in preparing them for their future transition into independence.
-During the Summer@CIP Berkshire session, students got their hands dirty volunteering at the Taft Farms’ Farmers Market and the public library in West Stockbridge, MA.
+The participants worked with curriculum focusing on money management, SMART goals, activities of daily living, volunteering, and grocery shopping and cooking -- skills that will assist in preparing them for their future transition into independence.
+During the [email protected] Berkshire session in Lee, Massachusetts, students got their hands dirty volunteering at the Taft Farms’ Farmers Market and the public library in West Stockbridge, MA.
 The local paper, Berkshire Eagle, followed our students around for a day to learn more about how CIP supports their path to independence.
 You can read that article here.

-As part of Mploy, students developed the core skills and abilities needed for success in the workplace and independent living.
+As part of Mploy, our job readiness program, participants developed the core skills and abilities needed for success in the workplace and independent living.
 Students participated in career assessments, resume building, mock interviews, and employer visits to assist in furthering their career development.
 A few of the exciting employers that students had a chance to meet with this summer were: Google, LinkedIn, Walt Disney Family Museum, Hollywood Bowl, Grammy Museum, Blue Q, and the Crane Museum of Papermaking, where students saw how money was made.